DocsConfiguration

 Configuration

-Detection rules, custom patterns, zero-data mode, and action types.
+Detection rules, custom patterns, provider keys, automatic fallback, zero-data mode, and action types.

 Overview